The Block-wise Circumcentered-Reflection Method: Introduction

 The resulting algorithm significantly outperforms DRM and MAP numerically as presented in \cite{Behling:2017da}.
 This numerical performance of CRM, together with the deficiency of DRM in dealing with more than two sets (see \cite[Example $2.1$]{Artacho:2014uo} and some modifications \cite{Borwein:2014ka,Borwein:2015vm} for DRM), motivated our theoretical study in \cite{Behling:2017bz}.
-The circumcenter schemes we came up with are already in the attention of specialists of the field (see Bauschke et al \cite{Bauschke:2018ut, Bauschke:2018wa}, Lindstrom and Sims \cite{Lindstrom:2018uc} and Ouyang \cite{Ouyang:2018gu}) and questions on the possibility of successful behavior in more general and more important settings are arising.
+The circumcenter schemes we came up with are already in the attention of specialists of the field (see Arag{\'o}n Artacho \emph{et al} \cite{AragonArtacho:2019ug}, Bauschke \emph{et al} \cite{Bauschke:2018ut,Bauschke:2018wa,Bauschke:2019uh}, Lindstrom and Sims \cite{Lindstrom:2018uc} and Ouyang \cite{Ouyang:2018gu}) and questions on the possibility of successful behavior in more general and more important settings are arising.
 It is worth emphasizing that DRM handles satisfactorily some highly relevant kinds of problems related to nonconvex and inconsistent feasibility problems involving (affine) subspaces (see, for instance, \cite{Bauschke:2016jw,Demanet:2016fj,Hesse:2013cv,Hesse:2014gi,Bauschke:2013jb}).
-This suggests a promising behavior of circumcenter-type methods for these kinds of problems since CRM may be seen as a natural improvement of DRM.
+This suggests a promising behavior of circumcenter-type methods for these kinds of problems since CRM may be seen as a geometrical improvement of DRM.

-The linear convergence of the circumcentered--reflection method (CRM) was established in \cite{Behling:2017bz} for solving \eqref{BestProblem} with $m\geq 2$ affine subspaces.
+The linear convergence of the circumcentered--reflection method (CRM) was established in \cite{Behling:2017bz} for solving problem \eqref{BestProblem} with $m\geq 2$ affine subspaces.
 Since the computation of a circumcenter requires the resolution of a suitable $m\times m$ linear system, this might not be of negligible computational cost for large $m$.
-To avoid this drawback for problems where the computation of $z_{CRM}$ is simply too demanding, we propose in the present work the Block-wise Circumcentered--Reflection Method (Bw-CRM) by using an arbitrary partition of the indexes $\{1,2,\ldots,m\}$, which contains the total CRM described above as a particular realization.
+To avoid this drawback for problems where the computation of $z_{CRM}$ is simply too demanding, we propose in the present work the Block-wise Circumcentered--Reflection Method (Bw-CRM) by using an arbitrary ordered partition of the indices $\{1,2,\ldots,m\}$, which contains the original CRM described above as a particular realization.
 Moreover, two elegant connections of this scheme with MAP follow.
-These nice interpretations further indicate a possible potential of the proposed method for solving problems more general than \eqref{BestProblem} (even nonconvex), where the affine spirit remains, though.
+These nice interpretations further indicate a possible potential of the proposed method for solving problems more general than \eqref{BestProblem} (even nonconvex), where some affine structure remains, though.